gardenfence/blocklist/README.md

 - Sexualization of minors, potential for [CSAM](https://www.missingkids.org/theissues/csam)
 - Spamming, denial-of-service, network disruption, abusive bots

+Follow [@gardenfence@sunny.garden](https://sunny.garden/@gardenfence) for notification of weekly updates or other important changes to the list.

 ## The Blocklist

 **Last Updated**: 2024-02-25